Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/8-Light_Clients_and_Bridges_slides.md

 ### Trustless

-Trustless is the goal,<br>like almost everything in web3.
+Trustless is the goal,<br/>like almost everything in web3.

 </pba-col>
 </pba-cols>